TeamJeeves/Jeeves-Bot-Documentation/docs/guides/Getting-Started.md

 6. Leave the permissions as default and click Authorize

 ## First time setup
 Once Jeeves is setup on your Discord server, it is recommended that you head to our website [dashboard](https://www.jeeves.bot/dashboard), select the server and look through the settings available there.
+For more information checkout our other guides

 ## Quick Tips